foundry-vtt-community/wiki.js/development/api/localization.md

 ## Troubleshooting

+Here are some common problems while working in

 ### Language file isn't working

 Edits to your manifest.json are not checked while Foundry is running; try shutting the software down and then restarting.

+### Translation key isn't working

+Run your language file through a JSON linter, and double check if you're re-using the same key elsewhere in your file at that same level; items in particular can be a common issue where the same word is re-used in multiple different ways.